When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 22. Not Cleaning Your Trash Can

-Kitchen trash cans are notorious for harboring bacteria and germs.
+Kitchen trash cans are notorious for harboring bacteria and germs and causing odors.

 Bits of food and other remnants always seem to make their way outside of these bins and collect on the underside of the lid.
 Not only does this attract bugs and rodents, but food borne illnesses can easily be spread from this location.